withmartian/llm-adapters/README.md

 ### Setup

-1. Copy `.env-example` to `.env` and fill in the necessary environment variables.
+1. Copy `.env.example` to `.env` and fill in the necessary environment variables.

 ## Supported Models